moq-wg/moq-transport/draft-lcurley-warp.md

 Each stream MUST start with a `HEADERS` message ({{headers}}) to indicates how the stream should be transmitted.

 Messages SHOULD be sent over the same stream if ordering is desired.
-For example, `PAUSE` and `PLAY` messages SHOULD be sent on the same stream to avoid a race.
+For example, `PLAY` messages SHOULD be sent on the same stream to avoid a race.

 ## Prioritization
 Warp utilizes stream prioritization to deliver the most important content during congestion.